 The Oracle Database In-Memory option is required for all Database In-Memory features.
 No special hardware is required for an IM column store.

 The IM column store requires a minimum of 100 MB of memory.
 The store size is included in

 Oracle Database Licensing Information for all licensing-related information

 1.5 Principal Tasks for Database In-Memory

-For queries to benefit from the IM column store, the only required tasks are specifying a size for the IM column store, and specifying objects and columns for population.
+For queries to benefit from the IM column store, the only required tasks are sizing the IM column store, and specifying objects for population.
 Query optimization and availability features require additional configuration.